 The guide, developed by professor Mike Perschon of MacEwan University (aka the Steampunk Scholar), contains simple yet insightful questions and exercises.
 As Mike put it: “A few pages into Boilerplate, and my mind was already reeling with the number of teaching possibilities this unique book offers.
 Students will be enjoying themselves too much to know they’re learning!”

 We hope to also post a Common Core curriculum guide for Boilerplate here, which is currently in progress, so stay tuned!
-And if you’re interested in learning materials for comic books, see Anina’s Writing Guide and Other Resources pages.
+And if you’re interested in learning materials for comic books, see Anina’s Writing Guide and learning resources pages.

 Boilerplate: History’s Mechanical Marvel features a number of wartime adventures: what is the book’s view on war?
 Consider the image of Boilerplate in “The War in the Soudan” and its caption on pages 46–47.